Bircher Muesli

 how to make overnight oats or bircher muesli, add the rolled oats, natural yoghurt and apple juice

 Give everything a good mix until all of the ingredients are thoroughly combined.
-Wrap the bowl in clingfilm and place it in the fridge overnight.
+Wrap the bowl in plastic wrap and place it in the fridge overnight.

 During this time, the rolled oats will soften and the mixture will thicken considerably.